Open-FinLLMs: Open Multimodal Large Language Models for Financial Applications

-We evaluate our model on four multimodal understanding tasks as shown in Table \ref{tab:multimodal-data-info}.
+\textbf{Multimodal Tasks} We evaluate our model on four multimodal understanding tasks as shown in Table \ref{tab:multimodal-data-info}.
 The MMMU-Overall dataset, with 10,500 instances, assesses general multimodal capabilities, while the MMMU-Business dataset, with 1,428 instances, evaluates performance in financial domains such as accounting and marketing.
 In addition to existing datasets, in this paper, we build two new financial multi-modal evaluation tasks.
 First, \textbf{ChartBench} tests chart interpretation skills with 350 financially relevant instances selected using the \href{https://huggingface.co/datasets/lewy666/ChartInstructionData}{ChartInstructionData}.
 We employed GPT-4o to assign a finance-relevance score, selecting instances with scores of 9 or above (out of 10).
-These were categorized into seven groups, as detailed in Appendix~\ref{app:tasks}, with 50 randomly chosen instances per category forming the ChartBench benchmark.
+These were categorized into seven groups, as detailed in Appendix~\ref{appendix-tasks}, with 50 randomly chosen instances per category forming the ChartBench benchmark.
 The \textbf{TableBench} assesses multimodal capabilities using tabular images, offering a realistic testbed for handling complex financial data.
 Our dataset includes 450 questions split between comparison and data retrieval tasks, essential for extracting data points and comparing metrics, reflecting key decision-making processes in finance.